camel-cdr/rvv-bench/README.md

 The default configuration should work with all recent clang builds and doesn't require a full cross compilation toolchain, because it builds in freestanding mode.
 This means it will only work on linux, or linux syscall compatible OS.
-You can either modify the platform specific code at the beginning of [./nolibc.h](./nolibc.h), or configure [./config.mk](./config.mk) to build a hosted build.
+Alternatively you can configure [./config.mk](./config.mk) to build a hosted build or configure it with your custom toolchain, add the `-DCUSTOM_HOST` define, and implement the unimplemented functions under `#ifdef CUSTOM_HOST` in [./nolibc.h](./nolibc.h).
+Add the `-DREAD_MCYCLE` define, if you need to read from the `mcycle` instead of the `cycle` csr.

-If you have a rvv 0.7.1 supporting board (which is as of now almost certain), make sure to use a rvv 0.7.1 compatible toolchain.
+If you have a XTheadVector supporting board, make sure to the rvv 0.7.1 compatible toolchain.
 I've used [this one](https://github.com/brucehoult/riscv-gnu-toolchain) for development.

+### Enable user level performance counter access

+If you want to run the benchmarks on real hardware, and are on linux kernel version <v6.5-rc1, then you may need to add the `-DENABLE_RDCYCLE_HACK` define, to allow the benchmarks to access the performance counters.
+On newer kernels, version >=v6.5-rc1, enable the `sysctl` `perf_user_access`, see [this article](https://lwn.net/Articles/939436/).

 ### Running benchmarks ([./bench/](./bench/))